SerenityOS/serenity/Documentation/Browser/ProcessArchitecture.md

 This process can speak networking protocols (like HTTP, HTTPS, and Gemini) to the outside world.
 Each **WebContent** process gets its own **ProtocolServer** to do networking on its behalf.

+For DNS lookups, **ProtocolServer** asks for help from the system's global **LookupServer** service, which handles all outgoing DNS requests.

 ### Process: ImageDecoder

 This process can decode images (PNG, JPEG, BMP, ICO, PBM, etc.) into bitmaps.
 Each image is decoded in a fresh **ImageDecoder** process.
 These are strongly sandboxed and can't do much except receive encoded bitmap data and return a bitmap to **WebContent** if decoding successful.